Blog

 2. Audit

 Now that you have a clearer view of your needs and capabilities, you need to assess your current technologies.
 Have an understanding of any technologies your marketing or sales teams are currently using.
-Consider reaching out to additional stakeholders to make sure your list is comprehensive.
+Consider reaching out to additional stakeholders to ensure your list is comprehensive.
 At this point, you aren’t documenting any information beyond a list of solutions.

 3. Discover